mikicvi/pihole-switcher/README.md

     ports:
       - "3016:80"
     environment:
-      - REACT_APP_PIHOLE_KEY=<pihole API key>
+      - REACT_APP_PIHOLE_PASSWORD=<pihole password>
-      - REACT_APP_PIHOLE_BASE=<pihole base URL> e.g http://192.168.1.1:8080/admin/
+      - REACT_APP_PIHOLE_BASE=<pihole base URL> e.g http://192.168.1.1:8080/api
 ```

-**_Make sure you replace pihole API key and your pihole base URL with your actual Pihole API key and ensure that the pihole-switcher-prod:latest image is available on your system._**
+**_Make sure you replace pihole password and your pihole base URL with your actual Pihole password and ensure that the pihole-switcher-prod:latest image is available on your system._**

 # High level overview

 This app interacts with pihole HTTP API

-More info about it can be found in [this](https://discourse.pi-hole.net/t/pi-hole-api/1863) forum post.
+-   View API endpoints at pihole API documentation: e.g http://192.168.1.1:8080/api/docs

 ## Development: